deepakbagati/typescriptcourse/theory.md

 Code Maintainability: Static typing makes the React codebase more maintainable and helps teams understand the structure of components, props, and state.
 Improved Collaboration: TypeScript can enhance collaboration in large teams by providing clearer interfaces and reducing the risk of type-related miscommunication.
 In summary, TypeScript is used to introduce static typing to JavaScript, providing benefits such as early error detection, improved tooling, and enhanced code maintainability.
 When using React, combining it with TypeScript brings these advantages to the development of React applications.

+//steps to run your ts code:
+To run TypeScript code in Visual Studio Code (VSCode), you'll need to follow these general steps:

+Install Node.js and npm:

+TypeScript is typically compiled to JavaScript using the TypeScript Compiler (tsc), which is installed as a Node.js package.
+Ensure that you have Node.js and npm (Node Package Manager) installed on your system.
+You can download them from the official Node.js website.
+Install TypeScript globally:

+Open a terminal (Command Prompt, PowerShell, or Terminal in VSCode) and run the following command to install TypeScript globally: bash
+Copy code
+npm install -g typescript

+Create a TypeScript file:

+Create a new TypeScript file with a .ts extension.
+For example, you can create a file named app.ts.
+Write TypeScript code:

+Write your TypeScript code in the created .ts file.
+TypeScript supports the same syntax as JavaScript, with the addition of static typing.
+Compile TypeScript to JavaScript:

+Open a terminal in the directory containing your TypeScript file and run the following command to compile the TypeScript code to JavaScript:

+tsc app.ts
+This command will generate a corresponding .js file.
+Run the JavaScript code:

+After compiling, you can run the generated JavaScript code using Node.js or another JavaScript runtime.
+For example: bash

+node app.js
+Using Visual Studio Code tasks (Optional):

+Alternatively, you can set up tasks in VSCode to automate the compilation process.
+Create a tasks.json file in the .vscode directory within your project and configure a task to compile TypeScript.
+This allows you to use the built-in VSCode tasks to run and debug your TypeScript code.
+Here is a basic example of a tasks.json file:

+//json

+{
+  "version": "2.0.0",
+  "tasks": [
+    {
+      "label": "Compile TypeScript",
+      "type": "shell",
+      "command": "tsc",
+      "group": {
+        "kind": "build",
+        "isDefault": true
+      }
+    }
+  ]
+}
+Now, you can use the "Run Build Task" option in the "Run" menu to compile your TypeScript code.
+By following these steps, you can run TypeScript code in Visual Studio Code.
+The TypeScript Compiler (tsc) will generate JavaScript files from your TypeScript code, and you can execute the resulting JavaScript using a JavaScript runtime like Node.js.